No commission • No endorsements • Based on owner experiences • Since 2008 • More

-THE GOOD: Often well suited for short-term, limited use • storable • lightweight • generally affordable • adjustable firmness • little or no break-in period or heat retention.
+THE GOOD: Often well suited for short-term, limited use • storable • lightweight • generally affordable • adjustable firmness • little or no heat retention.

 THE BAD: Durability and longevity often fair at best • fast air loss possible • high maintenance • non-elevated models difficult to get up off.

 THE MATTRESSES: Air mattresses are made of vinyl and often have a flocked top for warmth.
 A hand-powered or electric air pump is used for inflation.
 The mattresses are designed mainly for guest use, sleep overs, travel, and camping.

-The ratings – based on 32,000+ consumer reviews – show how temporary-use air mattresses compare to the average conventional mattress.
+The ratings below show how temporary-use air mattresses compare to the average conventional mattress.

 |Owner satisfaction||C||Air mattresses overall have 73% owner satisfaction.
 Satisfaction is higher among owners using them occasionally or for a short time.
 Satisfaction for the many brands / models can vary considerably.|